1. Skip to main content

 External Radiation Therapy

 It is used for controlling or eliminating cancerous growths formed by rapidly dividing cells.
 For radiotherapy to effect a cure, it is essential that the correct amount of radiation (absorbed dose) be delivered to the patient.
 Too small a dose, and one or more cancerous cells may survive, leading to recurrence of the disease.
 Too large a dose, and the healthy tissue surrounding the tumour may be destroyed.
 The radiation source is placed in a shielded housing and a well-defined beam of radiation emanating from the source is directed towards the tumour for treatment.
-Intense Cobalt-60 sources ranging from 9000 to 12000 curies encapsulated and supplied by Board of Radiation and Isotope Techology (BRIT) are being used in most of the 225 Teletherapy units set up in 62 cities in India for cancer treatment.
+Intense Cobalt-60 sources ranging from 9000 to 12000 curies encapsulated and supplied by Board of Radiation and Isotope Technology (BRIT) are being used in most of the 225 Teletherapy units set up in 62 cities in India for cancer treatment.
 Now-a-days, electron accelerators are being widely used for radiotherapy.
 The advantage of electron beam therapy lies in the precision with which it can irradiate and destroy tumours.
 Raja Ramanna Centre for Advanced Technology (RRCAT), Indore, has developed electron accelerator based teletherapy machine.
 In this machine, a microtron (a type of electron accelerator) accelerates electrons to an energy, which depending on the depth of the tumour varies from 6MeV to 12 MeV.
 For very deep tumours, the electron beam can be converted to X-rays, which then are equivalent to gamma rays from Cobalt-60 source.

 Brachytherapy

 It is an advanced cancer treatment wherein radioactive seeds or sources are placed in or near the tumor itself, giving a high radiation dose to the tumor while reducing the radiation exposure in the surrounding healthy tissues.
 In this procedure, thin catheters are first placed in the tumor and then connected to a High-Dose Rate (HDR) afterloader.
 This contains a single highly radioactive iridium pellet at the end of a wire.
 The pellet is pushed into each of the catheters one by one under computer control.
 The computer controls how long the pellet stays in each catheter (dwell time), and where along the catheter it should pause to release its radiation (dwell positions).
 With a few well-placed catheters in the tumor, HDR brachytherapy can provide a very precise treatment that takes only a few minutes.
 After a series of treatments, the catheters are removed, and there are no radioactive seeds left in the body.
 Cancers of prostate, breast, lung, uterus, cervix, head and neck are treated using brachytherapy techniques.
-Board of Radiation and Isotope Techology (BRIT) supplies Brachytherapy sources like Iridium-192 and Cesium-137 for cancer treatment.
+Board of Radiation and Isotope Technology (BRIT) supplies Brachytherapy sources like Iridium-192 and Cesium-137 for cancer treatment.

 Nuclear medicine